top of page

 California solar panel law

-The California Energy Commission has approved the use of the Solar Assessment Tools for compliance with the California solar mandate.
+The California Energy Commission has approved using the Solar Assessment Tools to comply with the California solar mandate.
 These tools include:

 • The Solar Photovoltaic (PV) Calculator assesses a building's energy characteristics and estimates the number of photovoltaic modules needed.

-• The California Solar Shade Analysis evaluates available solar access to a development site and estimates energy savings due to the incorporation of shading structures or vegetation.
+• The California Solar Shade Analysis evaluates available solar access to a development site and estimates energy savings from incorporating shading structures or vegetation.

 • The California Utility Allowance Calculator (CUAC) calculates utility allowances for low-income housing projects based on the design of the photovoltaic system, the proposed building's energy features, and any relevant utility rates or tariffs.

 Some California homes with small roofs or a lot of shading may also be exempt from installing a rooftop solar array.
 Also, some seasonal properties are exempt from the solar mandate.
-To qualify for an exemption, the property must lack one basic utility or amenity for year-long occupancy.
+The property must lack one basic utility or amenity for year-long occupancy to qualify for an exemption.
 In addition, multi-unit buildings in areas without virtual net energy metering are exempt from the California Solar Mandate.

 One way to satisfy the mandate requirements for new homes is for residents to subscribe to a community solar farm instead of installing rooftop solar systems.

-Are Solar Panels Required On New Homes In California?
+Are Solar Panels Required For New Homes In California?

 The California Energy Code requires solar panels on new homes as of 2020.
-The California Solar Mandate states that most new residential buildings, including single-family houses and multi-family buildings up to three stories, have solar energy systems, but there are some exceptions for vacation homes, houses with small roofs, and shaded properties.
+The California Solar Mandate states that most new residential buildings have solar energy systems, including single-family houses and multi-family buildings up to three stories.
+Still, some exceptions exist for the California solar requirement for new homes for vacation properties, houses with small roofs, and shaded properties.

 What is the California Solar Panel Law?